mpdylan/mpdylan.github.io/nontechnical.md

 But if we let go of our fixed, outside perspective, we can greatly simplify the problem.
 The planet does not "know" where it is from our outside perspective; all it can see is how far away the sun is, and in which direction it lies.
+This means we can describe the motion of the system in only two variables:

 But what if the best viewpoint on the system is not always the same?